Audi S4 Avant estate review

 MPG, running costs & CO2

 The Audi S4 Avant benefits from a modern design and sophisticated mild-hybrid diesel engine when it comes to running costs.
-Naturally, it’s not as frugal as its less powerful diesel-engined brethren, but on the face of it, 39.8mpg isn’t at all bad for a 342bhp estate car.
-It also gives it a selling point over the Mercedes-AMG C43 (28.8mpg) and the BMW 340i xDrive Touring (33.6mpg) for drivers planning on covering lots of miles.
+Naturally, it’s not as frugal as its less powerful diesel-engined brethren, but on the face of it, 39.7mpg isn’t at all bad for a 336bhp estate car.
+It’s nearest diesel-powered rival is the BMW M340d xDrive Touring, which is capable of similar performance and fuel economy of around 44mpg, but costs around £4,000 more to buy.
+When compared to petrol rivals such as the Mercedes-AMG C43 (28.8mpg) and the BMW M340i xDrive Touring (33.6mpg), the S4 looks positively frugal by comparison.

-The S4’s CO2 emissions figure of 163g/km is fairly high, placing it in the top Benefit-in-Kind (BiK) band for company-car drivers.
-Road tax is £465 a year, made up of a £145 yearly flat rate, plus a £320 additional charge levied on cars costing £40,000 or over.
+The S4 Avant’s CO2 emissions figure of 191g/km is fairly high, placing it in the top Benefit-in-Kind (BiK) band for company-car drivers.
+Road tax is £465 a year, made up of a £140 yearly flat rate, plus a £325 additional charge levied on cars costing £40,000 or over.
 This additional charge applies for the first five years of ownership.

 Other running costs shouldn’t be too much greater than other members of the A4 range, although expect tyres and brakes to require regular replacement if the heavy S4 is regularly driven hard – and neither will be cheap.